50 Years of Automated Face Recognition: History of Face Recognition

-A critical breakthrough in face detection in images emerges with the Viola-Jones algorithm~\cite{viola2001rapid}, enabling real-time detection by Haar-like features and boosting.
+A critical breakthrough in face detection in images emerges with the Viola–Jones algorithm~\cite{viola2001rapid}, enabling real-time detection by Haar-like features and boosting.
 This work opens doors for practical applications in surveillance and consumer electronics.
-Around the same period, Heisele {\it et al.}~\cite{heisele2007component} propose a component-based framework, integrating part-based local features to enhance robustness against occlusion and pose variation, thereby reinforcing the shift toward modular and discriminative feature engineering.
+Around the same period, Heisele {\it et al.}~\cite{heisele2007component} proposed a component-based framework, integrating part-based local features to enhance robustness against occlusion and pose variation, thereby reinforcing the shift toward modular and discriminative feature engineering.

+The FERET program~\cite{phillips1998feret} advanced evaluation protocols by introducing standardized datasets and methods for comparing FR algorithms.
+Its gallery probe design and reporting metrics became key benchmarks in the 1990s and early 2000s, forming the foundation for empirical progress. \reviewtag{\Rfour}

-\textbf{Deep Learning Paradigm (2010s-Present).} The advent of deep learning~\cite{krizhevsky2012imagenet,he2016deep} in the 2010s revolutionizes the field.
+\textbf{Deep Learning Paradigm (2010s–Present).} The advent of deep learning~\cite{krizhevsky2012imagenet,he2016deep} in the 2010s revolutionized the field.
 This paradigm shift is fueled by innovations in neural network architectures and the availability of large-scale datasets for training and evaluating the networks.
 Landmark papers like AlexNet~\cite{krizhevsky2012imagenet} and ResNet~\cite{he2016deep} demonstrate the power of convolutional networks for image recognition, paving the way for their adoption in FR.
 The ImageNet dataset~\cite{krizhevsky2012imagenet} provides a crucial resource for pre-training these large models, which were then fine-tuned for FR tasks.

-Early pioneering works like DeepFace \cite{taigman2014deepface} and FaceNet \cite{schroff2015facenet} demonstrate the potential of deep learning for face recognition, achieving near-human performance on benchmark datasets.
-DeepFace utilizes a large-scale dataset (4M images and 4K subjects) of facial images to train a deep neural network for face verification, while FaceNet introduces a unified embedding space for FR and clustering.
+Early pioneering works like DeepFace \cite{taigman2014deepface} and FaceNet \cite{schroff2015facenet} demonstrate the potential of deep learning for FR, achieving near-human performance on benchmark datasets.
+DeepFace utilizes a large-scale dataset (4M images and 4K subjects) of facial images to train a deep neural network for face verification, while FaceNet introduces a unified embedding space for FR and face grouping.